Skip to main content

 • earthquake strengthening or building extensions and new construction projects

-• professional fees for a suitably qualified project manager, who is not part of the decision-making group for the project.
+• professional fees for a qualified project manager, who is not part of the decision-making group for the project.

-Requests must show robust project planning has been done for the type of facility, that it improves opportunities for people to participate in community activities and has wide community support.
+Requests must show the project improves opportunities for people to participate in community activities and has wide community support.

 The Committee is more likely to fund requests that show the project: